Science Learning Hub logo

 Use the activity Exploding flour to help your students understand how the surface area of fuel affects fire behaviour.

-Select activities from the Climate Change Learning Programme – Teacher Resource to further students’ understandings of what climate change is and the role of science in both understanding it and learning how to mitigate its effects.
+The Climate Change Learning Programme has activities that can further students' understanding of what climate change is and the role of science in both understanding it and learning how to mitigate its effects.

 Useful links